newideas-code/project-2/README.md

-# Project 2: A Simple Arithmetic Example
+# Project 2: Simple Arithmetic Example in JavaScript

-This project demonstrates a basic arithmetic operation using JavaScript.
-It showcases adding two numbers and printing the result to the console.
-This is a simple example for illustrative purposes.
+This project provides a basic demonstration of arithmetic operations using JavaScript.
+It showcases addition and includes two example files for illustrative purposes.

 ## Table of Contents